JamilWaqas/Rcode/README.md

 # Rcode

-Herein is attached some R code for:
+Some R code for

-1)NN->Nearest Neighbour
+- kernel Regression

-2)KRR->Polynomial Kernel Ridge Regression
+- Classification

-3)LDA->Linear Discriminant Analysis
+- LDA->Linear Discriminant Analysis

-4)AAvsAVGForTSP(and all the csv)-> Refers to the following paper: https://www.researchgate.net/publication/308444089_Aggregation_Algorithm_Vs_Average_for_Time_Series_Prediction
+- AAvsAVGForTSP(and all the csv)-> Refers to the following paper: https://www.researchgate.net/publication/308444089_Aggregation_Algorithm_Vs_Average_for_Time_Series_Prediction